RimzhimTewari/cadd-capstone-molecular-docking/docs/workflow.md

 ### 5. Molecular Docking

-- Docking analysis performed using AutoDock Vina
+- Docking analysis performed using PyRx
 - Binding affinity scores evaluated in kcal/mol
-- Ligands ranked based on predicted interaction strength
+- Differences in predicted binding affinity were observed among the ligands

 ---